 - Three different levels of alarms can be complicated

 The Suunto EON Steel dive computer has a rechargeable battery, setting it apart from the competition.
 There are plenty of audio and visual alarms, but the three levels of alerts can make it a little complicated to tell what’s important and what’s not.

 This is a technical diving computer and may be overwhelming for new divers.
 The automatic start and large onboard dive log can make this a fabulous dive computer simply for the fact that you do not have to remember to dump your dive log repeatedly.

 Overview and Review of the EON Steel from Suunto

 The Suunto EON Steel is a fabulous technical scuba computer.
 This high-end diving computer has more features than a beginner will ever need or use.
 A beginning diver may find that this dive computer is intimidating and that they have a hard time finding the information they need.

 The display supplies you all of the information you need without overwhelming you.
 All of the alarms and alerts flash brightly on the screen giving it a unique look.

-The navigation happens through three buttons in addition to the touch display.
+The navigation happens through three buttons in addition to the touch-sensitive display.
 It may take some practice before you are fully confident in your ability to navigate this technical diving computer.